After choosing a spice

 2. Go to a desired frame that you want to set a rotation value for.

-adjust the Rotate control or enter a rotation value in the box.
-From -7200 degrees to 7200 degrees is possible (20 full rotations in either direction).
+rotate the effect, adjust the Rotate control or enter a rotation value in the box.
+From -7200 degrees to 7200 degrees is possible (20 full rotations in

 2. Go to a desired frame that you want to set a rotation value for.